 Benedict Sibley - Biography

 Benedict Sibley is a visual artist working between Naarm/Melbourne and the Kinglake Ranges in regional Victoria.
-His practice is drawing and printmaking based, informed by observation, photography and research.
-Charcoal, graphite, ink and powdered pigments are Sibley’s central mediums while photogravure etchings and mapmaking form part of his expanded drawing practice.
+His practice is drawing and printmaking based informed by observation, photography and research.
+Charcoal, graphite, ink and powdered pigments are Sibley’s central mediums while photogravure etchings & mapmaking form part of his expanded drawing practice.
+Sibley’s drawings often appear photoreal as he is interested by the intersection between the idea of photographic ‘truth’ and an observer’s perception.